Surface group representations in ${\rm SL}_2({\mathbb C})$ with finite mapping class orbits: Introduction

 {\bf Organization of the paper.}\, In Section \ref{sect:2}, we record background on algebraic subgroups of $\SL_2(\C)$, character varieties, and mapping class groups.
 We also introduce the notion of loop configurations as a tool to keep track of subsurfaces of a given surface.
 In Section \ref{sect:3}, we study representations of surface groups whose images are contained in proper algebraic subgroups of $\SL_2(\C)$, and give a characterization of those with finite mapping class group orbits for surfaces of positive genus.

 In Sections \ref{sect:4} and \ref{sect:5}, we prove our main results.
 One of the ingredients in the proof of Theorems A and B is a theorem of Patel--Shankar--Whang \cite[Theorem 1.2]{psw}, which states that a semisimple $\SL_2(\C)$-representation of a positive-genus surface group with finite monodromy along every simple loop must in fact be finite.
 (For the proof of Theorem C which runs in parallel, there is an analogous result.)
 Along essential curves, the requisite finiteness of monodromy can be largely obtained by studying Dehn twists, as described in Section \ref{sect:4}.
 Finiteness of local monodromy along the punctures is more involved, and is achieved in Section \ref{sect:5}.
-In the case where $\Sigma$ is a closed surface, we also give another proof of Theorem A relying on works of Gallo--Kapovich--Marden \cite{gkm} and Previte--Xia \cite{px}.
+In the special case where $\Sigma$ is a closed surface, we also give a different (short) proof of Theorem A relying on some of the techniques developed by Gallo--Kapovich--Marden \cite{gkm} and Previte--Xia \cite{px}.

 In Section \ref{sect:6}, we provide applications of our work, answering earlier mentioned questions due to Lubotzky and Goldman.
 Finally, in the Appendix we demonstrate a derivation of the once-punctured torus case of Theorem B from Dubrovin--Mazzocco \cite{dm}.